 Maria Antonietta Chiaradia (née Ros) was born on June 13th, 1935 at home in Bannia di Fiume Veneto, Pordenone, Italy.
-In 1956 at the tender age of 20, Maria immigrated to Canada to marry her childhood sweetheart.
+In 1956, at the tender age of 20, Maria immigrated to Canada to marry her childhood sweetheart.

-Maria’s journey began like that of many postwar Italian immigrant women, with paperwork to complete and a train ride (often three to four hours in length) to a port of departure, in Maria’s case, Genova.
+Maria’s journey began like those of many postwar Italian immigrant women, with paperwork to complete and a train ride (often three to four hours in length) to a port of departure, in Maria’s case, Genova.

-Maria arrived in Genova on November 15, 1956 and after two days of waiting, on the morning of November 17, boarded the SS Constitution bound for New York City.
-Maria’s mother and her sisters were loath to say goodbye to the youngest of their family, and cried profusely on taking their leave of her.
-Looking back on the episode, Maria reflected that Quando sei giovane non pensi tante cose (When you’re young, you don’t think of such things too deeply).
+Maria arrived in Genova on November 15, 1956 and after two days of waiting nervously (on the morning of November 17,) she boarded the SS Constitution bound for New York City.
+Maria’s mother and sisters were loath to say goodbye to the youngest of their family, and cried profusely on taking their leave of her.
+Looking back on the episode, Maria reflects that, “Quando sei giovane non pensi tante cose (When you’re young, you don’t think of such things too deeply”).

-Alone and forlorn, Maria relinquished both her piece of luggage and the trunk carrying her “corredo”.
-The horn blew, the gates were shut and I cried.
-I would have stepped off the ship if I could have.
+Alone and forlorn, Maria handed over to the crew and stored on board both her piece of luggage and the trunk carrying her “corredo”.
+“The horn blew, the gates were shut and I cried.
+I would have stepped off the ship if I could have.”
 Maria wasn’t afraid of the voyage; as a solo voyager whose contact with others was minimal, she was simply sad and lonely.
-As Maria put it, c’erano altre ragazze che non volevano che io stessi insieme a loro (there were other girls who didn’t want me to be with them).
+As Maria puts it, “C’erano altre ragazze che non volevano che io stessi insieme a loro (There were other girls who didn’t want me to be with them).”

-After a turbulent, seasickness-inducing transatlantic passage, in the early morning hours of November 28, 1956, Maria arrived in New York City with her documentation and promissory note of marriage in hand.
+After a turbulent, seasickness-inducing transatlantic passage, Maria arrived in New York City in the early morning hours of November 28, 1956, with her documentation and promissory note of marriage in hand.

-Da sempre ho conosciuto Diano (I have always known Diano).
-Maria was one to say that Diano loved her more than she loved him, yet theirs was a marriage of 62 years that produced a son (Renato), a daughter-in-law (Paola) and two deeply-loved grandchildren (Siena and Stefan).
+“Da sempre ho conosciuto Diano (I have always known Diano).”
+Maria admits that Diano loved her more than she loved him, yet their marriage of 62 years produced a son (Renato), a daughter-in-law (Paola) and two deeply-loved grandchildren (Siena and Stefan).

-Allora la vita scorre più facile, non hai pensieri; più serena; fatto cosi tante ragazze.
+“Allora la vita scorre più facile, non hai pensieri; più serena; fatto così tante ragazze.
 (As life became easier, I worried less about everything.
-I made lots of friends).
+I made lots of friends).”

-While Maria embraced a new land, a new home, a new name and a new language, her longing for her homeland never abated: Desideravo sempre ritornare in Italia.
+While Maria embraced a new land, a new home, a new name and a new language, her longing for her homeland never abated: “Desideravo sempre ritornare in Italia.”